opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 })
 ```

-### End‑to‑end example with LangChain
+#### End‑to‑end example with LangChain

-The short script demonstrates how to initialize a LangChain agent, discovers available MCP tools, and asks the agent to list all indices in the cluster.
-While this example uses gpt-4o, the script is compatible with any LLM that integrates with LangChain and tool calling.
+This short script initializes a LangChain agent, discovers available MCP tools, and asks the agent to list all indexes in the cluster.
+While this example uses `gpt-4o`, the script is compatible with any LLM that integrates with LangChain and tool calling:

 ```python
 import asyncio